keidukebergman/msg_service/README.md

-This service is built in python, using fastapi, pydantic, uvicorn and a set of standard libraries.
-The main three files are main.py, handling http requests, in_memory_storage.py, acting as an in-memory database, and models.py, which provides the data structure for messages.
+This messaging app sets up a primitive inbox system, from which users (identified by email) can send each other messages, read their own (and only their own) messages and delete any unwanted mail.
+The service is built in python, using fastapi, pydantic, uvicorn and a set of standard libraries.
+The main three files are main.py, handling http requests, in_memory_storage.py, acting as an in-memory database, and models.py, which provides the data structure for messages and for the creation and deletion of them.